jgravelle/Groqqle/src/Groqqle.md

         st.session_state.search_results = results
     else:
         if not api_key:
-            st.error("Please provide a valid Groq API Key to perform the search.") if not query:
+            st.error("Please provide a valid Groq API Key in the sidebar to perform the search.") if not query:
             st.error("Please enter a search query or URL.")

 def summarize_url(url, api_key, comprehension_grade, temperature):
+    if not validate_api_key(api_key):
+        return {"title": "API Key Required", "url": url, "description": "A valid Groq API key is required to summarize content.
+Please enter it in the sidebar."}

     summary_length = st.session_state.summary_length
     try:
         agent = Web_Agent(